Acatlover/lou-geh-supermarket-inventory/README.md

 For installation:
 1. Download and install xampp
-2. Download lgsupermarket.zip
+2. Download the lgsupermarket files
-3. Extract it in  in xampp/htdocs/ folder
+3. Put it in xampp/htdocs/ folder

 For Database import:
 1. Open xampp and turn on Apache and MySQL